 Just like people, organisations have a personality.

-When you examine the behavioural style of an organisation, you reveal its conflict culture.
-It may be conscious or subconscious, but every organisation has a conflict strategy, generally predicated by top management.
-It may be deliberately constructed to optimize effectiveness, as can be seen in forward-thinking organisations.
+When you examine the behavioural style of an organisation like a Body Corp, you reveal its conflict culture.
+It may be conscious or subconscious, but every organisation has a conflict strategy, generally established by top management.
+It may be deliberately constructed to optimise effectiveness, as can be seen in forward-thinking organisations.
 ‘Conflict Strategy’ discussions are rare.

 Conflict Management is generally reactive and based on a conflict culture and history that forms a strategy by default.